 EGTRRA saved taxpayers $1.35 trillion over a 10-year period.
 The Urban Institute said the tax cuts benefited families with children and those with incomes over $200,000, the most.

 Since it was retroactive to the beginning of 2001, the Internal Revenue Service mailed out refund checks to taxpayers.
 Receiving a check in the mail from the federal government made people feel they were getting free money.

 EGTRRA didn't end the 2001 recession for several reasons.
 First, the tax cuts were phased in through 2009, too slowly to boost the economy.
-Economic growth was 1.0 percent in 2001 and only increased to 1.8 percent in 2002, and 2.8 percent in 2003.
+Economic growth was 1.0% in 2001 and only increased to 1.7% in 2002, and 2.9% in 2003.
 To solve this, Congress passed the Jobs and Growth Tax Relief Reconciliation Act in 2003 to speed up the tax cuts.

 Second, many people saved their rebates instead of spending them.
 Those in the high-income tax brackets already had enough disposable income to cover their consumer spending.
 They used the extra tax savings to boost their investments.

 In the long run, EGTRRA hurt the economy by dramatically decreasing government revenues.
 That increased each year’s budget deficit and thereby the U.S. debt.
 This debt puts downward pressure on the value of the dollar, which started to decline in 2002.

 Why EGTRRA Hurt the Economy

 Both Bush tax cuts should have been reversed in 2005.
 The economy had recovered enough.
-Gross domestic product growth was 3.8 percent in 2004 and 3.3 percent in 2005.
-That's faster than the healthy growth rate of 2 percent to 3 percent.
+Gross domestic product growth was 3.8% in 2004 and 3.5% in 2005.
+That's faster than the healthy growth rate of 2% to 3%.
 If the tax cuts had been reversed, the higher taxes would have slowed spending.
 That would have helped prevent the housing boom that ultimately led to the financial crisis of 2008.